mehtabmahir/easy-whisper-ui/README.md

 ---

 ## Features
-- Installer handles everything for you using Inno Setup — from downloading dependencies to compiling Whisper for your specific hardware.
+- Installer handles everything for you — from downloading dependencies to compiling/optimizing Whisper for your specific hardware.
+- Choice of .txt files, or .srt files with timestamps!
 - Fully C++ implementation — no Python!
 - Uses Vulkan for cross-platform GPU acceleration.
 - Drag & drop or use “Open With” to load audio.
 - Automatically converts audio to `.mp3` if needed using FFmpeg.
-- Dropdown menu to select the model (e.g. `tiny`, `base`, `large-v3`).
+- Dropdown menu to select the model (e.g. `tiny`, `medium-en`, `large-v3`).
 - Automatically downloads the chosen model if missing.
 - Runs whisper with the selected model.
 - Shows all output in a console box.